KubaMikolajczyk/Score-Counter-Web-App/README.md

 <br>

+You can set your custom final point - by default its 5.
 Upon reaching the final score - you cant add points anymore to any user.
 ![counter3](https://raw.githubusercontent.com/KubaMikolajczyk/Score-Counter-Web-App/master/jpg/presentation3.jpg)